-National Lifeguard Surf Prerequisite: National Lifeguard Waterfront. (and Lifesaving Society Standard First Aid, or SFA from a training agency approved by the Prince Edward Island government.
-The list of approved agencies can be found at lifesavingsocietypei.ca.ca.)
+National Lifeguard Surf Prerequisite: National Lifeguard Waterfront and Lifesaving Society Intermediate First Aid (or SFA from a training agency approved by the Prince Edward Island government.
+The list of approved agencies can be found on the Society's website.

 Instruction and certification: Current National Lifeguard Instructors teach the National Lifeguard option(s) they hold and evaluate most items, but only current National Lifeguard Examiners may certify candidates.
 Specifically: